• (~) Echo ( )

 Through the interplay of these elements, (~) Echo ( ) creates an experimental landscape of translations, traces, impressions, reflections, and reverberations that invites visitors to experience different versions of the work over the exhibition’s duration.

 This exhibition is organized by Alexis Wilkinson, Curator.
-Exhibition design and production by Dominic Valencia, Lead Exhibition, Installation, and Design and Alyx Lunada, Facilities Assistant.
+Exhibition design and production by Dominic Valencia, Lead Exhibition Installation and Design and Alyx Lunada, Facilities Assistant.

 Generous support for this exhibition is provided by Andrew W. Mellon Foundation; Teiger Foundation; Andy Warhol Foundation for the Visual Arts; Arizona Commission on the Arts; and MOCA Tucson’s Board of Trustees, Ambassador Council, and Members.